gws/munin-plugin-couchdb/README.md

 #### Active Tasks ####

 **Warning:** this graph is *disabled* by default.
-To enable it you should:

-1. Set `env.monitor_active_tasks yes` in plugin's configuration file
-2. Ensure that `env.username` and `env.password` are represents credentials
-   for CouchDB server administrator user
-3. Ensure that plugin's configuration file is readable for no one, but Munin
+To enable it you should set `env.monitor_active_tasks yes` in plugin configuration file and also provide CouchDB server administrator user.
+See `Setting Auth Credentials` section above for recommendations.

 The `couchdb_active_tasks` graph shows current processes that runs on CouchDB: